-Continue reading "Recipe for grilled Asian turkey breast with soy, garlic and chili paste" »
+Continue reading "Recipe for sautéed escarole with garlic and parmesan cheese" »

 I've never been good at fancy appetizers.
 I try and try, and I get so excited when I find a recipe I can manage, like these lentil and goat cheese stuffed baby potatoes.
 The filling is a little like a souffle, which means that when you take the potatoes out of the oven, some of them will collapse.
 I thought I'd show you that, and tell you it's okay, and that the caved-in potatoes taste every bit as wonderful as the puffy ones.
 Red lentils (so good for you) add body, but not an obvious legume flavor.
 What melts in your mouth are the goat cheese, mashed potato and garlic in the filling.
 My friend Pat, who helped me test this recipe for Meatless Holidays, suggested we bump up the flavor with a bit of Sriracha; you can leave it out, but why would you?
 Cook the lentils ahead of time, according to the package directions; it will take just a few minutes.
 Serve these potatoes as soon as they come out of the oven.